fails-components/webtransport/main/readme.md

 For the client side pass the options `forceReliable`, `requireUnreliable` etc. to force/select a type of transport.

 # Ponyfill/Polyfill
-Together with http/2 implementation of WebTransport, the underlying http/2 had been mapped to the WebSocket protocol, so that the packages can also be used as a ponyfill/polyfill on the browser side.
+Together with an experimental http/2 implementation of WebTransport, the underlying http/2 capsule protocol had been mapped to the WebSocket protocol, so that the packages can also be used as a ponyfill/polyfill on the browser side.
 Please use `WebTransportPonyfill` for a WebSocket only or `WebTransportPolyfill` as a replacement for `WebTransport`, which automatically falls back to the browser's implementation, if the corresponding features are supported in the browser.

 ## Installation and usage